zejsneto/DnD-Forms-Page/README.md

 ## ℹ️ Description

 A D&amp;D Forms page inspired by Stranger Things with Firebase API, developed with HTML, CSS and JavaScript. <br>
-⚠️The texts of the site are in Portuguese, but the code is written in English. <br>
+<br>⚠️The texts of the site are in Portuguese, but the code is written in English. <br>
 ⚠️The Database will be available until 10/16/22 due to Firebase time limit.

 ---